juunjii/GradeBook/README.md

 This program also supports write and read to/from text and binary.

 ## Notes
-This program was coded and tested in a Linux Environment.
+- This program was coded and tested in a Linux Environment <br>
-Ensure that you are in the right directory
+- Ensure that you are in the right directory

 ## Running Instructions